sean0x42/markdown-extract/README.md

 </div>

-Extract sections of a markdown file with a regular expression!
-Great for changelogs ;)
+Extract sections of a markdown file with a regular expression.

 ## Usage